sc3/26thandcalifornia-v1.0/README.md

 Let's take a whirlwind tour of the app.
 We'll mostly follow the execution order of our application from the time `index.html` is opened in the browser.

-The application layout is heavily based on ["Organizing your application using Modules](http://backbonetutorials.com/organizing-backbone-using-modules/) by Thomas Davis.
+The application layout is heavily based on [Organizing your application using Modules](http://backbonetutorials.com/organizing-backbone-using-modules/) by Thomas Davis.